jimmoua/coms2223/Week05.md

   its size.

 ### Machine Language vs Assembly Lanuage
 These are somewhat the same thing?
 They are not.
-Machine machine is binary.
+Machine language is binary.
 We will express machine language in octal or hexadecimal.
 For assembly language, it is a textual form of instructions.
 There are a total of 7 different instructions.
 These instructions are turned into four bit patterns which are